alcl2000/PP2-Amy-lewis/readme.md

 ![A pink gothic script reading 'What We Do in The Shadows Quiz'](assets/images/readme/title-ss.jpg)

+The title clearly shows the user what site they're on and sets the tone for the website

 ### Logo

 ![A screenshot of cartoon vampire teeth ](assets/images/readme/logo-ss.jpg)

+The logo is a cartoon set of vampire teeth, the logo is simple and shows the user clearly what the site is about

 ### Rules

 ![A descriptive ruleset to let users know how the quiz works](assets/images/readme/rules-ss.jpg)

+Below the logo are a short set of rules which allow the user to quickly understand what the quiz is about and how to use it.

 ### Enter Button

 ![A button that says 'lets play' which will take users to the game](assets/images/readme/lets-play-ss.jpg)

+The enter button lets the user start the quiz.

 ## Quiz page